jeremyolliver/cookbook-uptime/README.md

 This cookbook installs and runs the [uptime](https://github.com/fzaninotto/uptime) http service monitoring application and runs it as a non-privileged user.

+## Dependencies

+This cookbook depends on the `nodejs` cookbook from https://github.com/redguide/nodejs - not the stock nodejs cookbook from chef community/supermarket site.
+Ensure you install this cookbook specifically.

 ## Supported Platforms

 So far Ubuntu 12.04, and 14.04 are is the only fully supported platform - due to use of an Upstart service script.
 If you are using another platform, using the `upstart::install` and `upstart::database` recipes and your own service provider should work for you.